Authorties responding to fatal crash on O'neal Lane; one dead another injured

 BATON ROUGE- Authorities are investigating a crash near O’Neal Lane and I-12 west that left one person dead and another injured.

-There are few details on the wreck and how many care were involved.
-This is a developing story.
+As of now there are few details on the wreck and how many cars were involved.

 More News